-The Williams Centre for Learning Advancement has developed four fully online professional development workshops.
+The Williams Centre for Learning Advancement currently has seven fully online, self-paced workshops available.
 Once completed, you will receive a certificate and your completion will be recorded in Themis.

 Blend My Subject

-The case method is a popular and powerful teaching approach that is widely adopted by many business schools.
-Combining theory with practical application, the case method requires students to apply thorough planning and analysis to real-world problems.
-This online workshop is an entry-level workshop designed for those who are new to the case method.
-By completing the workshop, participants will gain knowledge and skills in the following areas:
+The case method is a popular and powerful teaching approach widely adopted by many business schools.
+Combining academic theory with practical application, cases require students to apply thorough analysis and planning to real-world problems

 Integrating employability skills in subject design, delivery and assessment

-The development of employability skills is an important graduate outcome of most contemporary university degrees and are now included in program and subject curriculum as learning outcomes.
-Given the critical role of academics to teach and assess subject curriculum, the design, delivery and assessment of subject curriculum are required to integrate employability skills that are in demand in contemporary workplaces.
-The employability skills need to give students and future graduates the capacity to deal with change, uncertainty and ambiguity today and into the future.
-This online resource will provide Faculty of Business and Economic academics guidance and support to use a typology for evaluating your subject curriculum design, delivery and assessment that ensures the direct and consistent integration of relevant employability skills development are present through your teaching and assessment practice.
+The development of employability skills is an important graduate outcome and are now included in the curriculum as learning outcomes.
+The design, delivery and assessment of subject curriculum is required to integrate employability skills that are in demand in contemporary workplaces.
+Employability skills need to give students and future graduates the capacity to deal with change, uncertainty and ambiguity.

 Rethinking your Teaching Space

 This workshop will explore teaching strategies that can be employed in collaborative learning environments (physical and virtual) that suit a blended format.
-You will be exposed to the varied experiences students have of these spaces and what opportunities lie for you as lecturers to leverage on these spaces and experiences.
+You will be exposed to the varied experiences students have of these spaces and what opportunities lie for you to leverage these spaces and experiences.

 This workshop suits academics interested in the interactions between the varied physical and virtual collaborative learning spaces available across the Faculty and to rethink ways in which you and your students could work in these spaces and design them for more active and engaged teaching and learning.